 Optional dinner on Friday evening, 1st December: $80 per person, including drinks

 Hotel Kurrajong Canberra opened in 1926 at the birth of the Nation’s Capital.
 It was designed by the Commonwealth Chief Architect, John Smith Murdoch, who also designed Old Parliament House.
 It first housed staff transferred from Melbourne to set up the new Parliament and it continued as a residence for Members of Parliament and public servants for years to come.

 Hotel Kurrajong corridors are steeped in the Capital’s political history.
 Prime Minister Ben Chifley lived at the hotel throughout his parliamentary career, including his term as Prime Minister from 1945-1949 and up until his death in 1951.

-The historic Hotel Kurrajong will host the Symposium’s BBQ Dinner on Thursday evening.
-Enjoy a casual and informal dining experience in the garden courtyard.
+The historic Hotel Kurrajong will host the Symposium’s Welcome Dinner on Thursday evening.
+Enjoy a casual and informal dining experience in The Kurrajong Room.

 Delegates will have the opportunity to meet Gold Standard Members and other delegates.
 The evening will be hosted by an MC and we will also hear from a keynote speaker.
 To add to the social aspect of the evening, delegates are invited to bring their partners to the dinner.

 Old Parliament House, our Symposium meeting venue, is within easy walking distance from the hotel only 700m.

 Address: 8 National Circuit, Barton ACT 2600